kumuluz/kumuluzee-jcache/README.md

 ### @CacheKey, @CacheValue

 `@CacheKey` annotates a method parameter to specify it as a cache key.
 If no parameter is annotated, cache key is formed from all method parameters (excluding parameters annotated with `@CacheValue`). `@CacheValue` marks a parameter to be stored as a value.
-By default, key is generated with `Arrays.deepHashCode()`.
+Default key implementation is `DefaultGeneratedCacheKey` which uses `Arrays.deepHashCode` and `Arrays.deepEquals` behind the scenes.

 ### @CachePut (interceptor)